GiammaFer75/MSc_Bioinformatics_project/README.md

 Now it is possible to try to recover the protein codes that did not found a match in the previous step.
 There are two METHODs that could be applied alternatively.
 The task include a conversion of UniProt codes in Ensembl codes.
 Then the UniProtKB database will be quired again with the Ensembl codes.
 The funtion used for this conversion is 'UP2Ens_code_conv'.
 Setting the parameter db_type='IDmap' will be used the API service for Retrieve / ID map for the conversion.
 Instead, setting the same parameter to 'UniParc', will be used the 'UniParc' API.

-**METHOD 2/3 - 1.
+**METHODS 2/3 - 1.
 Create protein reference tables for level of expression and peptides**

     M_expr,M_pept = pg.generate_prot_expr_pept_dict(mismatch_protein)